deepankarm/org-jina-examples/my_first_jina_app/chapters/run.md

 # My First Jina App: Running

+⚠️ Now we're going to get our hands dirty, and if we're going to run into trouble, this is where we'll find it.
+If you hit any snags, check our **[troubleshooting](./troubleshooting.md)** section!

 ## Prepare the Data

 Our goal is to find out who said what in South Park episodes when a user queries a phrase.
 The [SouthPark dataset](https://github.com/BobAdamsEE/SouthParkData/) contains the characters and lines from seasons 1 to 19.
 Many thanks to [BobAdamsEE](https://github.com/BobAdamsEE) for sharing this awesome resource!👏